Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: from Cauchy to Polyak and Nesterov

 \subsection{Quadratic optimization as a gain margin problem}

 We now examine a quadratic objective function~\eqref{eq:quadratic_cost}.
-The goal is to design an algorithm that converges fast for all quadratic functions $f$ with $\spec(Q)\subseteq [\mu,\ell]$.
-In this case, $\Delta_f(\cdot)$ simplifies to $\Delta_f \colon e[t]\mapsto Qe[t]$, thereby yielding a LTI feedback system in Fig.~\ref{fig:alg_feedback}.
+The goal is to design an algorithm that converges fast for all $f\in\mathcal{Q}_{\mu,\ell}$.
+In this case, $\Delta_f(\cdot)$ simplifies to $\Delta_f \colon e[t]\mapsto Qe[t]$, thereby yielding an LTI feedback system in Fig.~\ref{fig:alg_feedback}.

-The closed loop system in Fig.~\ref{fig:alg_feedback} has transfer function of the forward path $G(z)Q$, and thereby, the characteristic equation of the closed loop is $I_d+G(z)Q=0$.
+The closed loop system in Fig.~\ref{fig:alg_feedback} has transfer function of the forward path $G(z)Q$, and thereby, the characteristic equation of the closed loop is $\det(I_d+G(z)Q)=0$.
 We now let $\{\lambda_1,\lambda_2,\ldots,\lambda_d\}$ be the eigenvalues of $Q$.
-Thus, the spectral decomposition of $Q$ is $U\diag\{\lambda_1,\lambda_2,\ldots,\lambda_d\}U\TP$, with $U$ an orthogonal matrix, and the feedback system of Fig.~\ref{fig:alg_feedback} decomposes into $d$ parallel negative-unity feedback loops with loop gains $\lambda_i G(z)$, $i\in\{1,2,\ldots,d\}$.
+Thus, the spectral decomposition of $Q$ is $U\diag(\lambda_1,\lambda_2,\ldots,\lambda_d)U\TP$, with $U$ an orthogonal matrix, and the feedback system of Fig.~\ref{fig:alg_feedback} decomposes into $d$ parallel negative-unity feedback loops with loop gains $\lambda_i G(z)$, $i\in\{1,2,\ldots,d\}$.

 The closed-loop poles determine the convergence rate of the free response.
 Specifically, if the zero-input response $\{ \gamma^{-t}e[t]\}_{t=0}^{\infty}$ converges, the closed-loop poles must have modulus smaller than $\gamma$ and, thereby, the feedback loop with $G(z)$ replaced by $G(\gamma z)$ must be stable.
 This is the case for each of the $d$ parallel feedback loops.
 Thus, since the eigenvalues of $Q$ lie in the interval $[\mu,\ell]$, $C(\gamma z)$ must stabilize the plant $\frac{\lambda_i}{\gamma z-1}$ for any choice of $\lambda_i\in[\mu,\ell]$.